 Clear liquid protein drinks such as Ensure Clear TM, or Resource Breeze

-If you take other medicines, take them at least one hour before or at least one hour after taking the laxative (magnesium citrate).
-You may put the magnesium citrate and barium sulfate in the refrigerator or you may drink them at room temperature.
+Follow the Bowel Prep medicine schedule.
+If you take other medicines, take them at least one hour before or at least one hour after taking the laxative Polyethylene Glycol.
+If you wish, you may put the Gatorade and barium sulfate in the refrigerator.
+Or you may drink them at room temperature.
 Do not put the Omnipaque (iohexol) in the refrigerator and do not store the bottle where it would be in direct sunlight.

 You may have as many clear liquids as you like between each step and up until midnight.

-Step 1 – Anytime in the morning before 11AM.
-Take the two Bisacodyl tablets (5 mg each) with 1 glass (8 ounces) of clear liquids.
+Step 1 – Anytime before 9 AM: Take the four Bisacodyl tablets (5 mg each) with 1 glass (8 ounces) or more of clear liquids.
 Do not chew or crush them.
 Do not take them within 1 hour of taking an antacid.
 This will gently move your bowels (6-8 hours after you take this medicine) to help the laxative taken in Step 2 work better.
-You can take these tablets and still do normal activities because they rarely cause diarrhea.

 Drink with a straw to lessen the taste.

-For a sore bottom after a bowel movement, cleanse with baby wipes.
-Apply a protective ointment such as A+D®, or Vaseline®.
-Try TUCKS® medicated cooling pads to provide relief.
+For a sore bottom after a bowel movement, cleanse with baby wipes and apply a protective ointment such as A+D®, or Vaseline®.
+TUCKS® medicated cooling pads may also provide relief.

-Drink the entire 225 mL bottle of liquid barium sulfate suspension found in the prep kit.
-This is a contrast medicine used to highlight any leftover stool on the VC pictures.
+Step 4 – One hour after finishing the second bottle of Gatorade® or Powerade containing Polyethylene Glycol: Drink the entire 225 mL bottle of liquid barium sulfate suspension found in the prep kit.
+This is a contrast medicine used to highlight any leftover stool on the CT images.
 There is no lactose in the barium.

-Omnipaque (iohexol) is another contrast medicine that helps highlight fluid in your colon.
-The bottle says it is for “injection,” but you can drink it.
+Step 5 – Two hours after drinking the barium: Omnipaque (iohexol) is another contrast medicine that helps highlight fluid in your colon.
+The bottle says it is for “injection,” but this medicine can also be taken orally, meaning you drink it.
 We want you to drink this medicine so that it will be in your colon by the next morning for your exam.

 The plastic bottle has a pull-tab on the top, but you do not need to pull this.
 Instead, twist the entire top to remove it.
 Also remove the black rubber stopper before drinking the contrast.

 Drink the entire 50 mL bottle of Omnipaque (iohexol) 350 mgI/mL.
 You may mix it in 8 ounces of clear juice, water, or soda and drink.
-Or, drink the Omnipaque and follow it with 8 ounces of clear juice, water, or soda.
-You do not need to drink it quickly.
+Or drink the Omnipaque and then follow it with 8 ounces of clear juice, water, or soda.
+You do not need to drink it quickly unless you want to.